Webflow Localisation: A Guide for Global Success

 How does the Webflow locale switcher work?

-Webflow allows for a native locale switcher that can be placed in the header navigation or footer.
-It requires no third-party tools and allows visitors to move seamlessly between language versions or regionalised versions of your website.
-For best results it should be combined with Webflow's automatic language detection, and in some cases an IP-based redirect pop up, in order to suggest the most appropriate localised site based on a visitor's browser settings and location.
+A native locale switcher can be placed in either the header navigation or footer, built entirely within Webflow with no third-party dependencies.
+Visitors use it to move between language versions or regionalised versions of your website.
+For optimal results, pair the switcher with automatic language detection and, where appropriate, an IP-based redirect prompt that suggests the most relevant localised site based on browser settings and location.